kodou/kodou-docs/_docs/code_samples.md

 }
 ```

 Json data types are well-defined in a language like Python.
-Json is a weakly-defined type system under typed language implementations.
+Json has a weakly-defined type system under typed language implementations.
 So a type must be applied to list elements with a constructor function.
 The constructor is found at the last position in the list (as seen in the above example).
+An additional restriction is that elements in a Json array with a constructor must all be the same type.
 We interpret Json numeric literals as `int` or `float` for typed languages to help simplify constructor usage.
 if the list items are arrays, a constructor is required as the last item (maybe use an identity function) to meet the expected format.
 In the following Java example, we construct `Integer` objects from the `int` default type of the list elements.